Similar packages

 Select the needle gauge based on the species and size of animal and check that the syringe and needle are mounted and secured correctly.
 It is important to ensure that any pressure created during delivery does not lead to the needle disconnecting from the syringe.
 The amount of the drug to be administered may mean that a smaller gauge needle may not deliver the necessary volume at an appropriate speed.
 Any volume administered outside the vein will reduce the efficacy of the dose.

-In the event of an accident the following action should be taken:
+In the event of accidental exposure, the following action should be taken:

-Eyes- Wash immediately with cold water and obtain medical attention.
+Eye exposure - Wash immediately with cold water and obtain medical advice.

-Advice to Doctor- Maintain airways and give symptomatic and supportive treatment.
+Advice to physician - Maintain airways and give symptomatic and supportive treatment.

-The effects of the product are increased by concomitant administration of sedatives (xylazine or acepromazine).
+The effects of the veterinary medicinal product are increased by concomitant administration of sedatives (xylazine or acepromazine).

 0.7ml per kg bodyweight by rapid intravenous injection.
 The product solution is not intended for dilution with water or any other fluid.